KataTech/katatech.github.io/_pages/research.md

 Advised by [Dr. Jagan Sastry](https://faculty.mdanderson.org/profiles/jagannadha_sastry.html) and [Dr. Venkatesh Hegde](https://www.researchgate.net/profile/Venkatesh-Hegde).
 Supported by the [CPRIT CURE](https://www.mdanderson.org/education-training/degrees-programs/summer-research-programs/cprit-cure.html) summer research program.

 > **TLDR:** HPV+ oropharyngeal cancer is rising in prevalence within the U.S. accounting for over 70% of all oropharyngeal cancers.
 Our group developed an anti-PD1 immunotherapy therapeudic procedure, but we observed that the treatment efficacy differed wildly between tumor implants in the neck v.s. the tongue.
-My work centered around identifying the differentially expressed genes across these two experiments using RNA-Sequencing, and eventually constructing a set of hypothesis on the activation/deactivation of biological pathways based on the set of differentially expressed genes.
+My work centered around identifying the differentially expressed genes across these two experiments using RNA-Sequencing Analysis, and eventually constructing a set of hypothesis on the activation/deactivation of biological pathways based on the set of differentially expressed genes.
 <div class="row">
     <a href="/assets/pdf/cprit-cure.pdf">
         <div class="col-sm mt-3 mt-md-0">